aimicrocot/Summary-Tracker/README.md

 ## Inspired by

-Extensions with similar functionality that I happened to come across here:
+Extensions with similar functionality that I’ve seen:

 https://github.com/KiskaSora/SillyTavern-Horae.git